 Decision-making could be influenced, or perceived to be influenced, in a number of ways, including through financial relationships, personal relationships and the receipt of gifts.
+Conflicts of interests may arise from a number of sources, including friends, relatives, close associates, financial investments, business interests or dealings or past employment.

-The LGA sets out requirements for Elected Members, CEOs and local government employees to disclose interests to ensure transparency and accountability in decision-making.
+The LGA and related party declaration requirements of the Australian Accounting Standard set out requirements for Elected Members, CEOs and local government employees to disclose interests to ensure transparency and accountability in decision-making.

-Elected Members, the CEO and employees must declare any actual or perceived conflict of interest between their personal interests and the impartial fulfilment of their professional duties in accordance with the requirements of the LGA, as outlined below.
+Elected Members, the CEO and employees must declare any actual or perceived conflict of interest between their personal interests and the impartial fulfilment of their professional duties in accordance with the requirements outlined below.